palswayam5/Digit-Recognizer-Kaggle-Problem/README.md

 I solved it using two classifiers

-1. I user simple Neural Network :
+1. I used simple Neural Network :
       Activation Function -> Sigmoid
 2. I used Decsion tree Classifier: accuracy -> around 80% on kaggle